kMatejak/crossin_around/README.md

 Remember, always start the game with the active virtual enviroment (that you created before).

 #### Play with Novation Launchpad Mini
-If you want to play along with displaying the game on an external device, just plug in the launchpad to your computer with a USB input.
+If you want to play along with displaying the game on Novation Launchpad Mini just plug on the launchpad to your computer through a USB port.

 ## Gameplay screenshots
 ![](static/screenshot_001.png)